Gforcex/OpenGraphic/Unity.md

 ## UI
 * [HSV-Color-Picker-Unity](https://github.com/judah4/HSV-Color-Picker-Unity) HSV color picker for Unity UI
-* [graphy](https://github.com/Tayx94/graphy) Graphy is the ultimate, easy to use, feature packed FPS counter, stats monitor and debugger for your Unity project.
 * [UIEffect](https://github.com/mob-sakai/UIEffect) UIEffect is an effect component for uGUI element in Unity
 * [SpriteDicing](https://github.com/Elringus/SpriteDicing) Extension for Unity game engine to work with diced sprites
 * [PolyMesh](https://github.com/UnityPatterns/PolyMesh) Create 2D shapes in an instant with the PolyMesh editor!